letianjiang05/G0191-Project-PCA-in-face-recognition/Project Report/README.md

 | 28        | 1.809805 | 2.963722 | 1.646985 | 1.792305 | 1.803241 | 1.87324 |
 | 29        | 1.711687 | 1.72164 | 1.566399 | 1.583281 | 1.583281 | 1.63325 |
 | 30        | 1.510058 | 1.6826395 | 1.537406 | 1.916023 | 1.6632335 | 1.659714 |

-It can be seen from the Table 1 that after PCA dimensionality reduction, the accuracy of KNNR algorithm is significantly higher than that of SVM algorithm and NCC algorithm, reaching 0.95, and the accuracy of SVM algorithm 0.92 is slightly higher than that of NCC algorithm 0.91.
-Therefore, next, we mainly study the accuracy and completion time of KNNR algorithm after PCA reduction of different dimensions.

 ## 4. Problems and solutions
 ### 4.1 The way of collecting dataset
 #### Problem